Talks to ban gambling with Sassa and Nsfas grants

-SA’s bookmakers have opened industry talks to consider measures the sector can take to bar Sassa social grant recipients and National Student Financial Aid Scheme (NSFAS) recipients from channelling taxpayer assistance to the scourge of online betting.
+SA’s bookmakers have opened industry talks to consider measures the sector can take to bar Sassa social grant recipients and NSFAS recipients from channelling taxpayer assistance to the scourge of online betting.

 Would you like to comment on this article?